DRtool: An Interactive Tool for Analyzing High-Dimensional Clusterings: Methods

 \subsubsection{The Test Statistic}

 The test statistic, meant to quantify local connectivity, is based on the number of edges connecting the two groups of interest.
 However, counting single edges is too restrictive of a measure.
 Consider the case when the two selected groups are polar ends of the same cluster.
 Because the medial region of the cluster does not belong to either group, there will be zero edges connecting the two groups, indicating the maximal degree of separation.
-This result is undesirable because the two groups actually belong to the same cluster.
+This result is undesirable because the two groups actually belong to the same cluster in this hypothetical scenario.

 Instead, the test statistic counts the number of connecting paths rather than single edges.
 These paths are referred to as crossings and are counted according to the following procedure.
 The minimal subtree containing both groups is isolated.
 Because the two groups may not be adjacent in the MST, this subtree may contain points belonging to other clusters as well.
 To extract the structural relationship between the two groups of interest, the subtree must be simplified.
-The simplification process collapses paths between the two groups of interest into edges that can be counted (Algorithm 3).
+The simplification process collapses paths between the two groups of interest into edges that can be counted (Algorithm \ref{alg3}).
+See Figure \ref{alg3 ex} for an example.

-To count the number of crossings, the number of edges between the two groups in the simplified subtree are counted.
-It is also possible for a point of non-interest to act as a mediator along a path between the two groups of interest.
+To count the number of crossings, the number of edges between the two groups in the simplified subtree is counted.
+It is also possible for a point of non-interest to act as a mediator along a path between the two groups of interest (see the unlabeled vertex in the third panel of Figure \ref{alg3 ex}).
 To account for this scenario, for each point of non-interest adjacent to both groups, we also count its maximal degree to both groups.